 Compassionate Care Leave BC

-Employees can take up to 27 weeks of unpaid leave within a 52-week period to care for a gravely ill family member at risk of dying within 26 weeks.
+Employees can take up to 27 weeks of unpaid leave within a 52-week period to provide care or support to a gravely ill family member with a significant risk of death.

 Eligibility, Entitlement and Process